 What are the challenges?

-Fostering can be tough, and this is usually because children or young people in foster care can display challenging behaviour – as a direct result of their life experiences so far.
-It’s important to be prepared for this to happen, and to try to understand why it’s happening and how you can help them to channel negative thoughts and feelings in a way that won’t be harmful to themselves or others.
+Fostering can be tough and this is usually because children or young people in foster care can display challenging behaviour as a direct result of their life experiences so far.
+It’s important to be prepared for this and to try to understand why it’s happening and how you can help them to channel negative thoughts and feelings in a way that won’t be harmful to themselves or others.

 Forming a strong bond with a child you’ve been caring for is a wonderful thing, but it can also make saying goodbye quite difficult, if and when they leave.
-This isn’t something that should stop you caring for a child whole-heartedly though, as the bond you create can be a real blessing, and you will usually be able to stay in touch.
+That said, this isn’t something that should stop you from caring for a child wholeheartedly, as the bond you create can be a blessing and you’ll usually be able to stay in touch.

 How can I apply?

-If you have preferences over the age or gender of the child that you’d like to care for, then you will be able to submit these.
-It’s important to note that while you will be given preferences, you will not be given a trial period with a child, nor will you be able to pick a child out of a group of other children.
+If you have preferences over the age or gender of the child that you’d like to care for, you’ll be able to submit these when you apply.
+It’s important to note that, while you’ll be given preferences, you won’t have a trial period with a child or be able to pick a child out of a group of other children.
 If your application is successful, your local council or independent fostering agency will match you with a child.